Adapated from Syracuse University Magazine | Summer 2011 | Vol. 28 | No. 2

 The Falks’ gift will allow the college—portions of which are housed in eight different campus buildings—to relocate to a new, central location to be created at MacNaughton and White halls, currently home to the College of Law.
 The move will occur once the College of Law relocates to Dineen Hall, a new building for which planning is under way.

 After initially providing founding support for the department of Sport Management, the Falks expanded their commitment to the entire academic curriculum because of the college’s deep roots in social responsibility and community service and its strong emphasis on experiential learning.
-The college’s academic portfolio includes programs in child and family studies, hospitality management and food studies, marriage and family therapy, nutrition, public health, social work, and sport management.
+The college’s academic portfolio includes programs in exercise science, food studies, human development and family science, marriage and family therapy, nutrition, public health, social work, and sport management.
 “Global concerns for critical societal issues like childhood obesity, substance abuse, elder care, and malnutrition are at an all-time high,” David Falk says.
 “We need dedicated professionals who are committed and willing to give of their time and of themselves.
 The Falk College’s unique combination that pairs social responsibility and service with experiential learning means students will be well trained to address society’s most pressing issues, finding themselves both where the jobs are—and where they are most needed.”

 The Falks’ belief in social responsibility is evident in their personal lives.
 Rhonda is involved in the Susan G. Komen foundation for the cure of breast cancer.
 David has served as chairman of the annual Sports-a-Thon to benefit the Leukemia & Lymphoma Society of America, raising more than $2 million in the past decade, and he currently sits on the board of directors of the Congressional Award Foundation, which honors young Americans for volunteer public service and other achievements.